 Vehicles and machinery

-- Cover machinery etc. to protect rainfall from picking up contaminants.
+- Cover machinery and equipment stored outside to protect rainfall from picking up contaminants.

 - Don't Drip and Drive - Host events to check employee vehicles for oil leaks in the parking lot.